stephenberry/glaze/README.md

 > Glaze `main` branch is currently in development for v5.0.0
 >
 > v5.0.0 will remove the `detail` namespace from `to/from` specializations and many more internal functions, which will enable cleaner user customization and shorter compilation error messages.
+>
+> The `glz::opts` struct is also becoming the default options, and more specialized options can be added to custom option structs.
+See [Options](./docs/options.md) for new compile time option customization.
+This reduces the size of compiler errors and makes compilation faster.

 ## With compile time reflection for MSVC, Clang, and GCC!